Independent auditors’ report

 - funds from whatever source administered by the College for specific purposes have been properly applied to those purposes and, if relevant, managed in accordance with relevant legislation;

-- funds provided by the Office for Students and UK Research and Innovation (including Research England) have been applied in accordance with the relevant terms and conditions.
+- funds provided by the Office for Students, UK Research and Innovation (including Research England) have been applied in accordance with the relevant terms and conditions.

 Under the Office for Students’ Accounts Direction, we are required to report to you, if we have anything to report in respect of the following matters: